TN 31 (01-08)

 C. Nonreceipt Procedure

-When a report of nonreceipt of a direct deposit payment for a beneficiary outside the U.S. is received in a border FO, a TSC, Office of Earnings and International Operations (OEIO), an FBU, a consular office, or VARO in Manila, follow these steps.
+When a report of nonreceipt of a direct deposit payment for a beneficiary outside the U.S. is received in a border FO, a TSC, Office of Earnings and International Operations (OEIO), an FBU, or a consular office, follow these steps.

 Verify payment and account information.
 Determine whether: